Coterel gang: Activities

 Most of the gang against whom proceedings had been attempted were found to be legally vagabonds, and the sheriff postponed the hearings three times before giving up.
 Sir Roger de Wennesley, Lord of Mappleton, was then dispatched to arrest them on 18 December that year.
-De Wennesley was a "sworn enemy" of the Coterels, having stabbed one of their relations—and Coterel gang associate—Laurence Coterel to death in March the same year.
+De Wennesley was a "sworn enemy" of the Coterels, having stabbed one of their relations—and Coterel gang associate—Laurence Coterel (brother) to death in March the same year.
 (Note: It was a policy of Edward III to use members of these groups against each other, and to take advantage of pre-existing feuds.
 De Wennesley was eventually to join the Coterel gang himself and was arrested in 1332.)
 De Wennesley was, supposedly unable to locate the gang, who were then declared outlawed in March 1331.
 One commentator says their outlawry "seems to have inspired them to expand the range of their criminal behaviour".
 Soon after de Wennesley's failed commission, the Coterels kidnapped John Staniclyf, a tenant of de Wennesley's.
 They refused to release Staniclyf until he swore an oath never to oppose the Coterels again, and he was forced to pay a bond of £20 to ensure his compliance.